 - Refrain from lecturing your loved one, and instead remain calm and nonjudgmental.
 Anticipate that he or she will likely become defensive, but remain patient and empathic.

 - Research rehab centers that offer treatment for individuals who are abusing marijuana and share your findings with your loved one.

 - Once your loved one has begun taking part in treatment, ask his or her treatment provider to guide you in determining how you can best be of assistance to your loved one during this time.

-- Be an active part of his or her treatment process, showing unconditional, unwavering support.
+- Be an active part of his or her rehab process, showing unconditional, unwavering support.

 When looking for Marijuana addiction treatment, you or your loved one may have been searching broadly for “rehab centers near me?”
 In Boca Raton, FL, there is only one clear choice.
 When individuals are preoccupied by their need or compulsion to use marijuana, other priorities in their lives begin to become less important to them.
 For some, their ability to perform in the manner that they are expected to at work becomes problematic, potentially resulting in job loss and prolonged unemployment.
 Additionally, relationships may become disturbed if individuals make obtaining and using marijuana their top priority, resulting in familial conflict, marital strife, and the demise of friendships.
 In regards to physical health concerns, the ongoing abuse of marijuana places users at risk for developing upper respiratory infections, tachycardia, lung damage, and an overall deterioration of the immune system.
 By engaging in appropriate treatment interventions, however, these outcomes can be avoided.

 Types of Marijuana Abuse Treatment Offered at Wellness Resource Center